for solo horn

 Being a truly work in progress project (that I intend to develop during my career as a composer), this cycle immediately brings to memory one very famous predecessor, the Sequenzas by Luciano Berio.
 In fact, I do not refuse their influence on my own solo oeuvres, especially the more “lyrical” side of Berio’s writing; actually in my “solos” I too tried to mingle, amidst all the virtuosity, a certain lyricism in the musical language that perhaps stems from my Mediterranean origins and the natural brightness so typical of the southern Europe countries.

 Specifically, the term hornpipe refers, according to Michael Kennedy’s «The Oxford Dictionary of Music», to: 1) an obsolete Celtic instrument, consisting of a wooden pipe and a simple reed, ending in a French-horn-like bell; 2) a sailor’s solo dance dating from the late 17th century, and eventually accompanied by the instrument described above, from which most likely the baroque hornpipes derived.
 Purcell and Händel are some of the most distinguished composers to have written hornpipes, and the Alla Hornpipe from the last «Water Music» suite is probably the most famous example of its kind.

 My personal approach to hornpipe takes precisely the perspective of the solo dance accompanied by an instrument, being, in this case, dancer and instrument one and the same person.

-Hornpipe is dedicated to Abel Pereira, a long date friend and a much praised virtuoso of the instrument.
-It is also my recognition to his exceptional talent.
+Hornpipe is dedicated to Abel Pereira, a long date friend and a much-praised virtuoso of the instrument.
+It is also my recognition of his exceptional talent.

 buy sheet music: